-However, if client choose the WHOLE PACKAGE OUR FIRM REDUCES THE FEE BY 40% - TO $750.00/PER PERSON OR $1500.00 PER COUPLE (NOT INCLUDING THE DEED TO TRANSFER REAL PROPERTY TO TRUST IF NECESSARY)
+However, if client retains the firm for the WHOLE PACKAGE OUR FIRM REDUCES THE FEE BY 35% - TO $1300.00/PER PERSON OR $2600.00 PER COUPLE (NOT INCLUDING THE DEED TO TRANSFER REAL PROPERTY TO TRUST IF NECESSARY)

 What is difficult for most people to discuss the fact that often on any different day it can mean the end of life or a reason to make hard decisions about healthcare and property issues.
 Perhaps the best way to approach this is by considering some of the most important questions.
 What do you want out of your life?
 What is important to you?
 Do you have any religious or ethical beliefs that doctors or hospitals should be aware of?
 That loved ones need to be aware of?
 Who is going to take care of you, if you can’t?
 Under what circumstances do you wish to remain alive?
 If you die, what is going to happen to you?
 What is going to happen to your assets?
 These are tough questions, but they need to be answered.